The Trust-Forum project

 User browser U logs in to his home site A while exchanging key with

 it.
-Well, this first requires U to have got a correct key of some site
+Well, this first requires U to have got a correct key of some

-public key of B.
+from A the public key of B.

-The authentication of U to B goes along the following lines:
+The authentication of U to B goes along the following lines: U

-to server B.
+server B.

-Then, a direct SSL communication between A and B happens for checking
+Then, a direct SSL communication between A and B happens for

-number N and exchanging other useful info.
+checking number N and exchanging other useful info.
+After this, the

-authentic U@A user.
+user.

 An equivalent "simple formulation" of the same idea